pwdd/pwdd.github.io/_posts/2016-07-21-mocks-and-constants-in-test-cases.md

 In this case, `with-out-str` stub the output, **including the escape sequence used to clear the screen**.

-Inside the tests that call `prompt`, I did the same and the recursive tests were fixed:
+Inside the tests that call `prompt`, I did the same, and the recursive tests were fixed:

 ```clojure
 (describe "get-marker"